nelson123-lab/my-Data-Science-learnings/Machine Learning/System Design questions.md

 - Overall, an item replacement recommendation system can help improve the customer experience on Instacart by providing suitable replacements for out-of-stock       items.
 It can also help reduce the workload of Instacart employees who currently manually suggest replacements.

+Design an ML System to optimize coupon distribution with a set budget(Netflix). ?